 During the exploration phase, the initiative to integrate BCMA technology at KHCC was instigated by the higher administration, aligning with the strategic objective of enhancing patient safety.
 This entailed a comprehensive evaluation of the prevailing medication administration protocols, identification of operational challenges and inefficiencies, as well as a thorough examination of the available BCMA solutions within the market.
 A collaborative team comprising key stakeholders including physicians, nurses, pharmacists, and IT specialists was convened, with their collective insights being harnessed to underscore the imperative for BCMA implementation.

 The pre-implementation medication administration workflow operated as follows: The process was triggered by healthcare providers electronically recording patient medication orders.
 These newly input orders were subsequently transmitted to the pharmacy software package for review and validation by pharmacists.
 Once approved, these orders became accessible to the nursing staff.
-Nurses transcribed the orders onto the Medication Administration Record (MAR).
-When medication administration was due based on Stander medication administration time (SMAT) policy, a registered nurse prepared the prescribed medication within the medication room based on the MAR.
-The nurse then proceeded to the patient's room for administration, meticulously adhering to the universal "Five Rights" protocol for medication administration.
+Nurses transcribed the orders onto the Medication Administration Record (MAR) following the medication administration standards, including Standard medication administration time (SMAT).
+When medication administration was due based on its SMAT, a registered nurse prepares the prescribed medication within the medication room based on the MAR.
+The nurse then proceeds to the patient's room for administration, meticulously adhering to the universal "Five Rights" protocol for medication administration.
 Following successful administration, the nurse signed off the dose on the MAR.

 2. Planning: